E-commerce – How payment gateways work

 Why is it important to understand how a payment gateway works?

-When setting up a payment gateway on your e-commerce site, you will need to make several decisions.
+When setting up a payment gateway on your own eCommerce site, you will need to make several decisions.
 Two of the most important revolve around the type of merchant account you choose and ensuring that your customers’ payments are secure.
 We will discuss these in more detail below.
 Let’s first look at how the process of ordering and paying on a website actually happens.

 The payment gateway process flow